jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

   REBL](https://github.com/cognitect-labs/REBL-distro) software with
   it, if you wish.

-The steps here suggest you create a new directory named `$HOME/jdks`, and to install some files there.
+The steps here suggest that you create a new directory named `$HOME/jdks`, and to install some files there.
 Customize that directory if you wish the files to be installed elsewhere on your system.

 The particular version of the Zulu OpenJDK 11 given in these commands was the latest one available as of 2020-Jan-02, but see ["Finding